Quark clusters, QCD vacuum and the cosmological 7Li, Dark Matter and Dark Energy problems: Light glueballs (LGBs) in the 2SC phase

 \section{Light glueballs (LGBs) in the 2SC phase}

 The spectrum in the 2SC state is made of 5 massive gluons with a mass of the order of the gap $\Delta$, 3 massless gluons and gapless up and down quarks in the direction 3 (blue) of color; in this appendix we use QCD natural units with $\hbar=c=1$.
 The 3 massless gluons in the 2SC phase do not interact with the gapless blue quasi-particles and the quasiparticles from the green and red paired quarks decouple from the low-energy confined $SU_c(2)$ phase.
-The 3 massless gluons in the 2SC phase bind, or are confined, into LGBs when the temperature is below the melting temperature $T_{\rm LGB, m}\sim M_{\rm LGB}$ (\citealt[and references therein]{ouyed_2001}).
-I.e. LGBs melt when the temperature exceeds the confinement value (\citealt{sannino_2002}).
-Below $T_{\rm LGB, m}$ is the $SU_c(2)$ phase which effectively constitutes a partial confinement within the 2SC phase.
+The 3 massless gluons in the 2SC phase bind, or are confined, into LGBs when the temperature is below the melting temperature $T_{\rm LGB, m}\sim M_{\rm LGB}$ (\cite{ouyed_2001} and references therein).
+I.e. LGBs melt when the temperature exceeds the confinement value \cite{sannino_2002}.

 The LGB mass at $T\le T_{\rm LGB, m}$ is $M_{\rm LGB}\sim \hat{\Lambda}_{\rm c}$ with $\bar{\Lambda}_{\rm c}$ the intrinsic scale associated with the $SU_c(2)$ theory.
-It is the confining scale of the $SU_c(2)$ gluon-dynamics in 2SC and when $\Delta << \mu$, the one loop relation gives (\citealt{rischke_2001})
+It is the confining scale of the $SU_c(2)$ gluon-dynamics in 2SC and when $\Delta << \mu$, the one loop relation gives \cite{rischke_2001}